-Moreover, the acquisition of Company JKL, which deals with the distribution of computer accessories in Europe and Southeast Asia, gives the company access to a wider market for its products.
+Moreover, the acquisition of Company JKL, which operates in Europe and Southeast Asia, gives the company access to a wider market for its products.
 Therefore, by leveraging economies of scale, it can cut down on production costs and increase its revenues.

-Apart from supplying assembled computer equipment, the company enjoys a wider range of products, including RAM chips and other computer accessories.
+Apart from supplying assembled computer equipment, XYZ will now enjoy selling a wider range of products, including RAM chips and other computer accessories.
 Cross-selling gives the acquirer a competitive edge compared to other competitors that sell assembled computers only.
-The key takeaway in cross-selling is the exponential growth that the company expects from selling added products and services to a wide audience.
+The key takeaway in cross-selling is the exponential growth that the company expects from selling added products and services to a wider audience.

 3. Multiple arbitrage

 Multiple arbitrage is the process of increasing the company’s value without conducting any operational improvements.
-Acquiring smaller companies brings about aggregation of resources and revenues, which adds more value to the company that it would on its own.
+Acquiring smaller companies brings about the aggregation of resources and revenues, which adds more value to the company.

 Steps in a Roll Up Strategy

-Implementing a roll up strategy comes with setbacks, and the process may be derailed, resulting in a premature transaction.
-The small company may also be the subject of a hostile takeover when parties on either side fail to agree on the terms of the acquisition.
+Implementing a roll up strategy comes with challenges and the process may be derailed, resulting in a premature transaction.
 A company implementing a roll up strategy should follow the following steps:

 1. Form a dedicated acquisition team

-To realize a successful acquisition, a separate team is required with different expertise from the one that runs the company’s daily routines.
-The acquisition team should possess the following sets of skills:
+To realize a successful acquisition, a separate team with the necessary expertise should be formed.
+The acquisition team should, ideally, possess the following sets of skills:

 2. Merge acquired businesses operations

 To be successful in the roll up strategy, the acquirers need to be vigilant with their acquired businesses.
-One way to achieve it is by merging the acquired companies into a single unit, system, procedure, and under one perspective of running the company.
-That is why the team behind the acquisition needs to align all the business affairs within the first 100 days of the acquisition.
+One way to achieve this is by merging the acquired companies into a single entity.